v0ss3n/midimadness/_posts/2024-12-13-building-the-pcb.md

 - Power over USB using an external powerbank.
   You can use a powerbank to power the MIDI Madness Maker!
-This is a great option for when you want to implement the kit into a garnment or object and you don't like to work with single use batteries.
+This is a great option for when you want to implement the kit into a garment or object and you don't like to work with single use batteries.

 ## END OF THE BUILD GUIDE